 - How do you want shares distributed (e.g., if there are multiple members, how do they divide up membership interest)

-- How decisions will be made and what happens in case of a disagreement between members.
+- How decisions will be made and what happens in the event of a disagreement between members.

 - How to run meetings (e.g., does majority vote rule or consensus)